 Surrounded by the Gunnison National Forest, Pitkin is a quiet mountain town.
 There’s a main street and many historic buildings around town.
-It’s a semi ghost town, with not much open.
+It’s a semi-ghost town, with not much open except in the warmer months.

-It’s accessible year round, but tourists mainly come in the summer.
-Snowmobilers use the area in the winter.
-Silver Plume General Store sells gas and has quick food like chili dogs, personal pan pizzas and ice cream.
+Although it’s accessible year-round, tourists mainly come in the summer.
+Snowmobilers use the area in the winter and there is a high-elevation mountain pass that connects Pitkin to Tincup.
+Silver Plume General Store sells gas and has quick food like chili dogs, pizzas, and ice cream.

 History